-Components like buttons and LEDs can be trivially obtained from previous projects and are not counted in the cost.
+Some components like buttons and LEDs can be trivially obtained from previous projects and are not counted in the cost.
 Other components such as a borrowed phone also will not cost anything out of pocket.

 Some of the hardware materials are for the purposes of backups and testing.
 Our actual device will only require one IMU.
-However, we wanted to purchase backups and different types of IMUs to test and assess which ones best suit our needs.
+However, we wanted to purchase backups and